 - (1) Amend the Zoning Code and the Division of Land Regulations to allow additional exceptions to standards to facilitate affordable project feasibility, such as exceptions for setbacks, lot configuration, lot coverage, parking, building height, and others. - (2) Evaluate and, where appropriate, reduce or modify the standards above to facilitate market rate housing production. - (3) Provide priority processing by County staff and hearing boards for affordable housing units or special needs housing or supporting infrastructure. - (4) Consider permit fee waivers, reductions, or deferments requested by affordable housing developers, as the County budget permits, based upon the merits of each project in meeting the County's housing goals.
 All such requests must be reviewed and approved by the Board of Supervisors. - (5) Identify obstacles in zoning requirements and possible conflicts between codes and policies that may prevent the development of affordable housing at full density levels.
 Amend such identified codes where feasible.
-Encourage the County to develop innovative requirements for water & sewer for small rural and cluster developments. - (6) The County will amend the Zoning Code to conform with State law by permitting mobile home parks in all residential zones. - (7) Improve the County's Inclusionary Housing requirements to encourage greater use of the program. - (8) Per AB 101 (2019) the County will review its zoning ordinance and make revisions if necessary to allow low barrier navigation centers for the homeless per Government Code 65660-65668.
+Encourage the County to develop innovative requirements for water & sewer for small rural and cluster developments. - (6) The County will amend the Zoning Code to conform with State law by permitting mobile home parks in all residential zones. - (7) Amend the County's Inclusionary Housing requirements to allow more flexibility, encouraging greater use of the program. - (8) Per AB 101 (2019) the County will review its zoning ordinance and make revisions if necessary to allow low barrier navigation centers for the homeless per Government Code 65660-65668. - (9) The County will establish a written policy or procedure and other guidance as appropriate to specify the SB 35 streamlining approval process and standards for eligible projects, as set forth under GC Section 65913.4. - (10) Pursuant to new State law (AB 2162), the Zoning Ordinance will be amended to permit supportive housing by right where multi-family housing is permitted.
+Other specific provisions include: - The County is required to notify the developer whether the application is complete within 30 days of receipt of an application to develop supportive housing.